 1/4 inch cinnamon bark

-5 tablespoons of dill, finely chopped
+5 tablespoons of fresh dill, finely chopped

 1 small onion, finely chopped